 Defence is running water treatment plants to remove PFAS from the environment.

-Water treatment plants are currenlty operating at the following locations: (click a location for more information)
+Water treatment plants are currently operating at the following locations: (click a location for more information)

 For more information about alternative water arrangements, visit the support page.

-As a precaution, Defence is funding connections to town water for eligible properties in the Oakey and Williamtown Management Areas.
+As a precaution, Defence has funded connections to town water for eligible properties in the Oakey and Williamtown Management Areas.